themarcusaurelius/Windows-Monitoring/README.md

 2. Open the extracted folder and double click on the `localInstall.exe`.

-3. When prompted, enter your credentials below click OK.
+3. When prompted, enter your credentials below and click OK.

 ```
 Kibana URL: kibana-url